aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never forget a friend.
-Especially if he owes you.
+> 🥠 You think it’s a secret, but they know.

-Last update: Tue Jan  4 05:07:47 2022
+Last update: Wed Jan  5 05:08:38 2022